 Conjunctivitis causes inflammation and redness of the conjunctiva, the thin layer that covers the white part of your eye and the inside of your eyelid.
 It’s highly contagious and can be caused by bacteria, viruses, or allergies.
 Symptoms include redness, itching, discharge, and light sensitivity.
 To help prevent it, make sure your child washes their hands frequently and avoids touching their eyes.
 Also, keep them away from anyone with pink eye.
 If your child does get pink eye, get medical help right away.

 Regular pediatric eye exams are crucial for detecting and treating common eye problems in children early on.
-At Prairie Vista Eye & Optical, we provide pediatric eye exams in Liberal, Kansas for children of all ages.
+At Prairie Vista Eye & Optical, we provide pediatric eye care for children of all ages.
 We also offer vision therapy to correct various eye problems that negatively impact learning, reading, sports, and even social interactions.
 If they need glasses, we have a range of styles and colors so they can find the best pair to fit their personality.
 Book your child’s next appointment with us today!